microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

     ![On the new resource screen Resource group is entered as a search term.](../CDP-Retail/media/bhol_searchmarketplaceresourcegroup.png)

-4. **Select** the create button on the 'Resource Group' overview page.
+4. **Select** the 'create' button on the 'Resource Group' overview page.

 	![A portion of the Azure Portal home screen is displayed with Create Resource Group tile](media/create-resource-group.png)